 Based in both San Francisco, CA and Brooklyn, New York, Sarah is a 20-time NCAA All-American swimmer who has successfully swam from Alcatraz 9 times, most recently raising $32,398 for clean water in a coordinated swim for charity: water.

-The opinions on this blog are solely from Sarah Kathleen Peck and not necessarily representative of my employer(s) or affiliates.
-For more on my design work, writing, or other thoughts, check out my about.me page.
+The opinions on this blog are solely from Sarah Kathleen Peck and not necessarily representative of my clients, customers, or affiliates.